elc45/fisher-hmc-paper/main.typ

-Hamiltonian Monte Carlo (HMC) is a powerful Markov Chain Monte Carlo (MCMC) method widely used in Bayesian inference for sampling from complex posterior distributions.
-HMC can explore high-dimensional parameter spaces more efficiently than traditional MCMC techniques, which makes it popular in probabilistic programming libraries like Stan #cite(<carpenter_stan_2017>) and PyMC #cite(<pymc_2015>).
-However, the performance of HMC depends critically on the parameterization of the posterior space.
-Modern samplers automate a part of these reparametrizations by adapting a "mass matrix" in the warmup phase of sampling.
+Hamiltonian Monte Carlo (HMC) is a powerful Markov Chain Monte Carlo (MCMC) method widely used in Bayesian inference for sampling from complex posterior distributions #cite(<betancourt_conceptual_2018>).
+HMC can explore high-dimensional parameter spaces more efficiently both in theory and practice than traditional MCMC techniques such as Metropolis-Hastings or the Gibbs sampler, making it popular in probabilistic programming libraries like Stan #cite(<carpenter_stan_2017>) and PyMC #cite(<pymc_2015>).
+However, the performance of HMC is highly sensitive to the geometry of the posterior, which can be changed through model parameterizations.
+Current state of the art samplers in wide use automate a part of these reparametrizations by adapting a "mass matrix" in the warmup phase of sampling.
 A common approach in HMC is to estimate a mass matrix based on the inverse of the posterior covariance, typically in a diagonalized form, to adjust for differences in scale across dimensions.
 We can think of this as a reparametrization that simply rescales the parameters such that they have a posterior variance of one.
 It is not obvious, however, that this is the best rescaling that can be done.
 Morever, even a well-tuned mass